The Hybrid is a weekly preview of every Big Ten game, plus relevant or whimsy games from the national slate.

 And they went their separate ways into the Chicago night.

 Ole Miss (11) at Florida State (4): I know, I know -- this has a little more rankings sizzle than Oklahoma-Houston, and though it's great too, I can't call it the Game of the Week when both teams aren't even the best in their conference on paper.
 It's still early though, and this will be a fantastic end to the weekend.

 Wrapping It Up...

-Bobby Loesch is a weekly contributor to Go Iowa Awesome.
-Follow him on Twitter @bobbystompy or email to bobbyloesch [at] gmail.com.
+Bobby Loesch is a weekly contributor to Go Iowa Awesome during the college football season.
+Follow him on Twitter @bobbystompy or e-mail at bobbyloesch [at] gmail.com.